crocmons/AIOD-rest-api/docs/using/upload.md

 !!! info
     An asset submitted for review may longer be edited.
+    If you do not want it published, you may [retract the asset](#retracting-a-submission) from review after which you are allowed to edit it again.

 ### Awaiting a Review
 After submitting your asset for review, you must wait for a reviewer to process your